 Gymnasts are expected to be on time to all practices asked of them.
-In the event of another commitment (ex: Club Cheer), gymnasts will be allowed to attend 5 out of the 6 required practices each week without penalty.
-Attending extended tutorial in order to raise poor grades is of course encouraged, but gymnasts must notify the coaches via text, email or phone prior to the absence in order for it to be excused.
+Attending extended tutorial in order to raise poor grades is of course encouraged, but gymnasts must notify the coaches via text, email or phone prior (ASAP) to the absence in order for it to be excused.
 Family travel, appointments that cannot be made at any other time or school-related conflicts (ex: band concert) are excused absences as long as the coaches are notified via text, email or phone prior to the absence.
 Detention, working & other preventable conflicts are not excused absences.

-1 unexcused absence = Email/phone call home, coaches speak to gymnast, conditioning assignment.
+Any unexcused absence = Conditioning assignment.

-2 unexcused absences = Meeting with parents, gymnast & coaches.
+Unexcused absences day before meet = Not allowed to compete.

-3 unexcused absences = Removal from team.
+Multiple unexcused absences = Consequences may include removal from team.